outerbounds/docusaurus/docs/going-to-production-with-metaflow/coordinating-larger-metaflow-projects.md

 Over time, the project matures to the point that you want to [deploy it to AWS Step Functions](https://docs.metaflow.org/going-to-production-with-metaflow/scheduling-metaflow-flows) to test how the model works with real-life, updating data.
 In Metaflow, this is a matter of executing a single command, step-functions create.
 Having the workflow run automatically with fresh data is a great way to surface unforeseen issues in the code.

 After a few iterations, the workflow starts to work reliably.
 If the results are promising enough, stakeholders can start relying on the results of your workflow.
 Often, success attracts more developers to join the project.
-At this point, you will need to start thinking how to coordinate work amongst multiple people and how to iterate on new, experimental versions of the workflow while providing stable results to your stakeholders.
+At this point, you will need to start thinking about how to coordinate work amongst multiple people and how to iterate on new, experimental versions of the workflow while providing stable results to your stakeholders.
 This is where the `@project` decorator comes in.

 ## The `@project` decorator